About the program

 Direction: Fusion

-NCP Thermonuclear fusion
+NCP Euratom - Thermonuclear fusion

 The national contact point of the Research and Training Program of the European Atomic Energy Community (2021-2025), complementary to the Horizon Europe Program (Euratom Program), which provides informational …